4 Daytrips from Hamburg by train

 Traveltime: 0.56 minutes – Price: €17.90 – Book your ticket

-Bremen is the biggest of the 4.
+Bremen is the biggest of the 4 and probably one of the best known cities around Hamburg.
 I have to say, though, that I found it a bit disappointing for its size.
 There are basically 2 hotspots in the town, the Marktplatz surrounded by various beautiful buildings such as the impressive cathedral.
 Also here, next to the town hall, you will find the “Bremen Musicians”, a famous statue of 4 animals standing on each other’s backs.
 It comes from a well-known Grimm fairytale about these animals who go to Bremen for a better future as musicians.
 In Germany, the statue is very famous and people really come to Bremen just to see the statue.
 The legend goes that if you grab the donkey’s front legs, your wishes will come true.
 Be careful: you have to grab both legs at the same time!
 Otherwise, you will have bad luck instead.

 Another hotspot in Bremen is the Schnoor district.
 It is a cute little district where you can just wander around.
 With cute little houses and restaurants.
 Nice to stroll through and get lost in the district.